vulgo/ga-h97n-wifi-hackintosh/README/README-Intel-Graphics.md

 Edit the `DeviceProperties` section of your `config.plist`.

 > Broadwell configurations use the `iMac16,2` model identifier.
+Discrete graphics cards should also be working with these properties.

 ```xml
 ...